Health-RI/metadata-documentation/src/new/property/properties-catalog.md

       <td><code>dct:creator</code></td>
       <td>NA</td>
       <td><code>foaf:Agent</code></td>
-      <td>Note that the Health-RI model diverges from DCAT-AP NL here, which reduces the maximum number of creators to 1.
-The Health-RI model allows the specification of multiple creators of a catalogue.</td>
+      <td>The creator is the entity responsible for making the resource.
+According to <a href="https://wetten.overheid.nl/BWBR0010591/2021-06-07">Dutch databank</a> and <a href="https://wetten.overheid.nl/BWBR0001886/2025-07-01/0">copyright law</a>, this is in most cases the organisation / employer bearing investment risk, instead of an individual (e.g. individual researcher).
+Therefore, in many cases, this might be the same Agent as the `dct:publisher`, being the organisation (not a department or subdivision of the organisation) where the datresource was created. <br> In case there are multiple (collaborating) organisation involved, all of them can be stated as `dct:creator`, as the model allows more than one creator. <br> Note that the Health-RI model diverges from DCAT-AP NL here, which reduces the maximum number of creators to 1.</td>
       <td>0..*</td>
     </tr>
     <tr>